sadduca/environmental-data-quality-framework/README.md

 | Seasonal Stability (SS) | Intra-annual consistency     |
 | Temporal Depth (TD)     | Historical robustness        |

----

-## 📐 Scoring Methodology

-The final reliability score is computed as a weighted linear aggregation:
+It is computed as a weighted linear aggregation:

 $$
 STRS =